 Venture into the heart of Alnwick Town, where the Market Square welcomes you with historic charm and local shops offering unique finds.
 Stroll through cobbled streets, visit St. Michael’s Church with its medieval tombs, and embrace the cultural scene at the Alnwick Playhouse.

 For a deeper dive into Northumberland’s past, the Bailiffgate Museum unveils captivating exhibits.
-Indulge your taste buds in local pubs and restaurants, savoring the region’s culinary delights.
+Indulge your taste buds in local pubs and restaurants, savouring the region’s culinary delights.
 If outdoor pursuits beckon, explore hiking trails and nature walks amidst the picturesque countryside.

 Immerse yourself in the multifaceted experiences Alnwick offers, seamlessly weaving together history, nature, and cultural richness.
 From the grandeur of Alnwick Castle to the quaint charm of its town, this destination invites you to unravel its diverse tapestry at every turn.